 Origins Of Belize City

 One traveler had this to say as a first impression: “Belize is an amazing place.
 You cross the border into the first town Corozal and you see Creoles, Chinese, Latinos and Caucasians all speaking at least two languages, one usually Creole.
 I could pick up phrases and words here and there but it is far enough from standard English to be an entirely distinct language.
 Verb conjugations are non-existent, everything is abbreviated and accented very heavily and vernacular expressions are standard.
 “They even use words that we would consider diminutive in every day speech, like addressing each other as “boy”.
-And when they want to be polite and they want something from you, you are called “boss”.
+And when they want to be polite and they want something from you, you are called “boss” or “general”.
 “Baad” means good, and “haaht” means “hard”.
 They abbreviate “And then I said.” to “An nen I seh”.

 From its history as a pirate town and logging port, Belize City maintains much of its past architecture, narrow streets and rundown appearance.
 Dirty creeks and canals with mud walls criss-cross much of the city.
 Visitors may want to consider ahead of time that Belize City is by no means a Caribbean Paradise in terms of Cancun in Mexico or Freeport in the Bahamas.
 Although the city is perched on a delta that juts out into the magnificent Caribbean Sea – there are no beaches.
 See Belize City History.

 The upside is that this is the busiest metropolitan area of the country.
 Trendy boutiques, restaurants, bars and nightclubs make for a good social scene and the best, but maybe not the safest, area to party and let your hair down.
-Most cultural and sports activities take place here including the biggest carnival parade every September during the Independence Day celebrations.

 A Walkabout Downtown

 Short commuter flights and water-taxi rides take visitors out to the cayes and atolls.
-By plane, 15 minutes to Ambergris Caye or 10 minutes to Caye Caulker gets a traveler nearly out to the reef.
+By plane, 15 minutes to Belize San Pedro Ambergris Caye or 10 minutes to Caye Caulker gets a traveler nearly out to the reef.
 By boat, 15 minutes transports a day-tripper to Swallow Caye to see the gentle manatees.
 A snorkel or dive trip to St. George’s Caye — in 1798 the site of a famous battleground, but now the site of vacation homes — is only 20 minutes by boat.
 Reach Goff’s Caye, right on the reef for snorkeling and manatee watching, in just 30 minutes.